Top rankings are a pinnacle of online business success.

 This tool makes it easy to get the data that you need from Google Analytics and to understand the broad picture relating to keywords on your site.
 But, you still need more.

-If all of your keywords are informational, you will still generate organic traffic, but converting those visitors to buyers or people who share on social media may be difficult.
+If all of your keywords are informational, you will still generate organic traffic, but it may be difficult to convert those visitors to buyers or people who share on social media.

 The reason is because visitors who search for informational keywords like: